-Hong Kong protesters mark five years since 'Umbrella' street movement
+Hong Kong police fire pepper spray as protesters turn violent

 Anti-government protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula guaranteeing freedoms that are not enjoyed on the mainland.

 China dismisses the accusation and has accused foreign governments, including the United States and Britain, of fanning anti-China sentiment.

-“Lennon Walls carry the spirit of civil disobedience from the Umbrella movement,” said pro-democracy protester Kelvin Law, 24.

-“I am not sure when this protest will end.
-Either we win or we lose.
-But as long as we are united and fight, generation after generation, we can achieve democracy.”
+It has denounced the protests but said it has faith in the Hong Kong government to resolve the crisis without the use of PLA troops based in the territory.

 Protesters appealed to Britain two weeks ago to rein in China and ensure it respects the city’s freedoms.
 They plan to do so again on Tuesday.

 Britain says it has a legal responsibility to ensure China abides by the 1984 Sino-British Joint Declaration.
-At the same time, it is pinning its hopes on closer trade and investment cooperation with China after it leaves the European Union, due at the end of October.
+At the same time, it wants closer trade and investment cooperation with China after it leaves the European Union at the end of October.

 Protests were sparked in June by planned legislation, since withdrawn, that would have allowed the extradition of suspected criminals to mainland China.
 But they have since expanded into a broader pro-democracy movement.

-One of the leaders of the protests, the bespectacled Joshua Wong, 22, said on Saturday he will run for local district council elections in November.
+One of the leaders of the protests, the bespectacled Joshua Wong, 22, said on Saturday he would run for local district council elections in November.

 “It’s time to let Emperor Xi (Chinese President Xi Jinping) be aware that now is our battle,” he told reporters.
 “We stand in solidarity, we stand as one.”